 - Click the Pop, Rock, EDM, or another option under genres on the home page, then add moods that would weed out slower tracks that wouldn’t work as well.

 - Type in the names of a few of the songs on the playlist that we listed above.

-- Go to Sports on the main page, then choose “Dance Workout” or any other workout playlist listed.
+- Go to Sports on the main page and choose “Dance Workout” or any other workout playlist.

-Step 8: Select your playlist, then scroll to the bottom of the screen.
-Epidemic will select three tracks that are similar to the songs in the playlist.
+Select your playlist, then scroll to the bottom of the screen.
+Epidemic will select three tracks similar to the playlist’s songs.
 You can listen to them in the same way you did in step 6 and add the ones you like to your list.
 This makes it extremely easy to grow a strong playlist in a short amount of time.

 A membership with Epidemic Sound allows you full access hours and hours of the genre of your choice.
 You can create multiple playlists for your stream or even have your audience help you decide on which songs they like or dislike over time.